 Welcome to the wonderful world of Neopian Guilds!
 This comprehensive guide will show you everything you need to know about joining, managing and participating in a guild.
 They may look scary at first, but you'll soon see that guilds can be fun and exciting places to spend one's Neotime - as long as you know the rules!

 What is a Guild?

 A Neopian guild is a formal club or group of users, often with a central theme.
-They provide places to socialise, meet other Neopians and partake in guild activities.
-For example, an avatar guild might run an avatar lending program, or a battlers' guild would organise intra-guild battles.
+They provide places to socialize, meet other Neopians and partake in guild activities.
+For example, an avatar guild might run an avatar lending program, or a battlers' guild would organize intra-guild battles.
 Many guilds' themes aren't related to Neopets, such as anime or television shows, and many more aren't themed at all.